ksmooi/mscs_big_data_design_graphql/docs/dgraph_api_generation.md

 }
 ```

 ## Subscription API Generation

 ### Overview
 Subscription APIs in Dgraph enable real-time updates by allowing clients to subscribe to changes in the database.
-For each type with the `@withSubscription` directive, Dgraph generates subscription operations for create, update, and delete events.
+For each type with the `@withSubscription` directive, Dgraph generates subscription operations for **create, update, and delete events**.

 ### How it Works
 For each type defined with the `@withSubscription` directive in your schema, Dgraph provides several subscription operations:
-- **Created Records Subscriptions**: Listen for new records using `new<Type>` subscriptions.
+- **Created Records Subscriptions**: Listen for new records using `query<Type>` subscriptions.
-- **Updated Records Subscriptions**: Listen for updates to existing records using `updated<Type>` subscriptions.
+- **Updated Records Subscriptions**: Listen for updates to existing records using `query<Type>` subscriptions.
-- **Deleted Records Subscriptions**: Listen for deletions of records using `deleted<Type>` subscriptions.
+- **Deleted Records Subscriptions**: Listen for deletions of records using `query<Type>` subscriptions.
+- **Single Record Subscriptions**: Listen for changes to a specific record using `get<Type>` subscriptions.

 **Example Schema**:
 ```graphql